mwilliamson/python-graphjoiner/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Create a new field by extracting ``sub_field`` from ``field``.
+The arguments for the new field are the same as the arguments for ``field``.

 For instance,
 supposing we have a field ``books`` on the root type,